-Personalised learning an approach to learning that emphasise on giving the ownership to the learner about their own growth.
+Personalised learning is an approach to learning that emphasises on giving the ownership to the learner about their own growth.
 This approach integrates qualitative and quantitative data to best understand each learner.
-Learners are the true agent of their own learning.
-They have many choices and articulates what, why and how they learn.
+Learners are the true agents of their own learning.
+They have many choices and articulate what, why and how they learn.
 This agency is at the forefront of PL.

 Information such as learner profiles (strengths, passion, needs, interests) are deliberately collected and analysed to develop multiple pathways and allow students to advance with their learning, at their own pace.
 The learners are challenged and able to accelerate their learning with customised pathways.